vikki/if-you-like-it-then-you-should-have-put-a-test-on-it/nightwatch_demo/README.md

     npm install nightwatch -g

-You will also need to have a local [selenium server](http://docs.seleniumhq.org/download/) running (on the default port 4444) to get this basic test to work:

-    $ java -jar ./selenium-server-standalone-<VERSION>.jar
+You don't to run your own selenium server for this to work, as nightwatch and Sauce Labs handle all of this for you :)

 ### Project dependencies
 Right now there are no project dependencies for nightwatch, but if there were you could do this: